neighborhoods/wasabi/modules/ldap/README.md

 ## Installation
 ### Option A: Deploy the compiled JAR as a dependancy
-Wasabi-LDAP is deployed in the Maven central repository. *TBD* -- Need to confirm preferred approach/repository for Maven dependancy management storage
+Wasabi-LDAP is deployed in the Maven central repository. *TBD/WIP* -- Need to apply for `com.nhds` repository in Maven Central for hosting our public projects
- 1. Add the following dependancy to your main Wasabi `pom.xml`:
+ 1. Add the following to your main Wasabi `pom.xml` under the `<dependencies>` section:
 	  ```xml
 	<dependency>
 		<groupId>com.nhds</groupId>